Iris & B. Gerald Cantor Film Center

 After closure, the Art Theatre was taken over by B.S.
 Moss, which turned it into a triplex as the Movieland.
 Moss later closed its Movieland at Broadway and 47th Street (the last of many names for the 1918 Central Theatre).
 Movieland seems an inappropriate name for bohemian Greenwich Village, which is perhaps one of the reasons why the theatre didn’t have a long or successful life.

 Its sale to NYU seemed inevitable, since the university may be the Village’s largest property owner.
 In 1997 they employed architect Davis Brody Bond to renovate the building.
+It is now known as the Iris & B. Gerald Cantor Film Center.

 Just login to your account and subscribe to this theater